 Moira Gemmill, V&A's Director of Projects, Design and Estate:

 'Collecting replicas of famous sculptures and monuments was a 19th-century phenomenon and the real challenge in refurbishing this Cast Court is to bring it up to the standards of the 21st Century while retaining its Victorian charm.’

-Work is currently being carried out in Gallery 46b, which is now closed to the public.
-The Gallery will re-open in winter 2014.
-The works to Gallery 46b can be observed from the upper Gallery known as Gallery 111 (Gilbert Bayes Gallery).
+Gallery 46b is now closed to the public, and will re-open in winter 2014.
+Until then, the works in Gallery 46b can be viewed from the upper Gallery known as Gallery 111 (Gilbert Bayes Gallery).

 This development is part of FuturePlan